API Reference#

 json_file (

-) – fsspec parameters passed to the backend file-system such as Google Cloud Storage, Amazon Web Service S3.read_csv_kwargs (
+dict) – fsspec parameters passed to the backend file-system such as Google Cloud Storage, Amazon Web Service S3.read_kwargs (

 - model_post_init(context, /)